nicholas477/nicholas477.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Thanks for looking at my site.
-I've got a billion unreal plugins on here, you can find them under the projects page.
+I've got a billion unreal plugins on here, I write about them on my blog and you can find them under the repositories page.
 Look at my games too if you want.